contributed by Derek Spanfelner, learnivore.com

 SDL allows students to take control of their learning and put time and effort into studying what is of interest to them within an educational framework.
 According to a recent survey administered to a small sampling of homeschool families, they spend over half of the time allotted for education per week pursuing self-directed learning.
 That’s a lot of time invested in doing something that is practically unheard of in public schools.

 So how would this even work in today’s secondary school classroom?
 With the strict division of disciplines that persists in today’s schools, as well as the reliance on standardized benchmarking, testing, and grading, I can see public educators scoffing at the possibility of self-directed learning.
 Am I saying that we should put all kids in control of making authentic decisions about their learning?
 I am.
 It can be a frightening prospect, but that doesn’t mean it can’t and shouldn’t be done.
 For practitioners of the Gradual Release of Responsibility model (that’s most of us), SDL is not too different in how students are guided through a process from dependency to autonomy.

 Once students know the principles behind SDL, they may then begin applying them.
-Say you teach a Humanities class.
-Start by highlighting the questions that will guide every self-directed inquiry.
-Then ask students to choose from a variety of popular themes (here are 101 common ones to get them started).
+For example, if you teach a Humanities class, you could start by highlighting the questions that will guide every self-directed inquiry.
+Then ask students to choose from a variety of popular themes.
 The first time you do it, you (as the teacher) should give suggestions based on each student’s interests and provide a variety of options for resources, strategies, and assessment.
-They won’t be able to do it alone, especially when they’ve spent their lives being asked to always have the one “right” answer.
+They won’t be able to do it alone, especially when they’ve spent their lives being asked to always have the one ‘right’ answer.